 Alcala’s excellent transportation links with Madrid have led to it becoming a commuter town.
 The city’s extensive bus system runs to all major neighborhoods making this a well-connected place.

 Getting to Your Program

-Students make own travel arrangements but are given guidelines for arrival date and times.
+You will make your own travel arrangements but are given guidelines for arrival date and times by CIEE.